 Badger Meter (BMI) Dividend Report

 BMI’s footprint is growing, slowly and steadily.
 It’s not the kind of stock that dominates headlines, but that’s part of the appeal.
-It’s a low-drama performer with a rock-solid balance sheet, consistent profitability, and a history of sharing its success with shareholders through regular dividends.
+It’s a low-drama performer with consistent profitability and a history of sharing its success with shareholders through regular dividends.

 Recent Events